ietf-wg-alto/draft-ietf-alto-path-vector/examples.md

 `ane-properties` field is missing, indicating that the client only requests for the path vector but not the ANE properties.

 The response consists of two parts.
-The first part returns the array of ANE identifiers for each source and destination pair.
+The first part returns the array of ANEName for each source and destination pair.
 There are three ANEs, where `ane:L001` is shared by traffic from `PID1` to both `PID2` and `PID3`.

 The second part returns an empty property map.
 Note that the ANE entries are omitted since they have no properties (See Section 3.1 of {{I-D.ietf-alto-unified-props-new}}).